 Fully interactive.
 Explore Ikea’s full range of items from the comfort of your own home.

-All the thrills of getting new gamer furniture without the hassle of having to walk through 456 kilometres of showroom just to get to warehouse out the back or figure out how to fit 132 tonnes of packing foam and plastic into the thimble-sized garbage bins you get now days.
+All the thrills of getting gamer furniture without the hassle of having to walk through 456 kilometres of showroom just to get to warehouse out the back or figure out how to fit 132 tonnes of packing foam and plastic into the thimble-sized garbage bins you get now days.

 I was ready.
 The internet was ready.